Gifted & Talented

 South Orangetown Middle School

-SOMS features an array of opportunities for high-ability learners, from the Challenge Lab elective, accelerated and honors classes, Virtual High School courses and instrumental music instruction to more than a dozen afterschool clubs, such as Math Club, NYC Urban Debate League and Science Olympiads.
+SOMS features an array of opportunities for high-ability learners which include the Challenge Lab elective, accelerated and honors classes, Virtual High School courses and instrumental music instruction to more than a dozen after school clubs, such as Math Club, NYC Urban Debate League and Science Olympiads.

 Tappan Zee High School

-In addition to Honors and Advanced Placement classes in all content areas, Tappan Zee High School offers the rigorous Project Lead the Way engineering sequence, Virtual High School courses and dual-enrollment opportunities.
+In addition to Honors and Advanced Placement classes in all content areas, Tappan Zee High School offers the rigorous Project Lead the Way engineering pathway, Virtual High School courses and dual-enrollment opportunities.
 Students also discover and develop interests through a rich assortment of extracurricular activities, honor societies and performing arts groups.